graphql-rust/juniper/book/src/types/objects/error/field.md

 - [`Result<T, E>`][12] for recoverable errors;
 - [`panic!`][13] for unrecoverable errors.

-[Juniper] does not do anything about panicking, it naturally bubbles up to the surrounding code/framework and van be dealt with there.
+[Juniper] does not do anything about panicking, it naturally bubbles up to the surrounding code/framework and can be dealt with there.

 For recoverable errors, [Juniper] works well with the [built-in `Result` type][12].
 You can use the [`?` operator][14] and things will work as you expect them to:
 ```rust